Scene Snippets to Keep Us Connected

 Share Readings, Recitations, and Recreations of moments in plays here at LNT,

 Some projects they hope to do someday, or Just Share with Us What they're up to these days - or what show they'd like to do over!

 All of us are beyond grateful to our oh-so-generous colleagues and friends, who are willing to share moments from work already recorded, or who are creating new readings. recitals or reminisces from projects and productions here at LNT, as a way to keep us all together, in touch, and connected while we are unable to meet "live and in person" at the Theater due to Covid-19.

 The company is on furlough, and our home, Montpelier City Hall, remains locked down - so please be in touch via email: email@example.com

 - If you are looking for Judevine related readings, click HERE

-- if you want to here "Hello's" click This Link
+- if you want to hear "Hello's" or see our "Mishaps with Maura" Series click This Link

 - If you want to meet the 2020 Board of Directors, check this out

 - If you want to know more about our Virtual Season on Patreon Get Info Here